Key takeaways

 How much does it cost to copy a fob key?

-If you are hiring a professional fob key copying company to copy your fob key, then it will cost you between $150 and $500.
+If you hire a professional fob key copying company to copy your fob key, the cost will be between $150 and $500.

 Can a locksmith duplicate a key fob?